Sometimes you must lose everything to find yourself again

 Question: Does this mean I should intentionally destroy my life?

-Answer: Absolutely not.
-The key word is “sometimes.”
+Answer: No. The key word is sometimes.
 It’s not about seeking chaos; it’s about recognizing the transformative potential *within* the unavoidable losses life throws at you.

 Question: What if I lose everything and just feel broken, not found?